BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 In this case `0x00005569ad786000` is the address we are looking for **BUT** remember `PIC` flag is enabled so our executable will be loaded at a random address each time it will be launched.

 This is a problem that can be solved thinking that even being loaded at a different place, **THE DISTANCE** between some specific points will always be the same.
-We will take the first value the `rsp` register is pointing to (which is going to be a return address, the address right after the `call rbx` instruction).
+We will take the value the `rsp` register is pointing to (which is going to be a return address, the address right after the `call rbx` instruction).

 {{< highlight r2 "hl_lines=4" >}}
 [0x558cfc7d3b16 230 /root/inst_prof]> pd $r @ hit0_0